verbb/formie/docs/integrations/captchas/recaptcha.md

 For most forms, **reCAPTCHA v3** is the best starting point.
 Use the checkbox or Enterprise challenge modes only when you need a visible challenge.

-## Score-based challenges and low scores
+## Score-Based Challenges and Low Scores

 reCAPTCHA v3 and **Enterprise score-based** modes return a score when the user submits.
 Formie compares that score to your **Minimum Score** threshold (globally under **Settings → Spam Protection**, or per form when you override it).
 Submissions below the threshold are treated as spam.